Table of Contents

 What Is The Typical Repair Timeframe?

 When getting your car serviced, communicate your time expectations with the dealership.
-For instance, inform them upfront if you need the repairs done in a few hours.
-If they can’t meet this timeframe, it’s important to let them know and provide notice.
-Make sure you discuss the consequences in advance if they exceed your specified limit.
+For instance, inform them upfront if you want the repairs done in a few hours.
+If they can’t meet this timeframe, it’s essential to inform them and provide advance notice.
+Additionally, you have to discuss the consequences in advance if they exceed your specified limit.

 Can I Take Legal Action If My Mechanic Keeps My Car Longer Than 30 Days?

-Need Help With Your Car Repair After An Accident?
-Call Arash Law Today!
+Car Repair After An Accident Taking Too Long?
+Call Arash Law

 Arash Law, led by Arash Khorsandi, Esq., practices various areas of personal injury law, including handling challenging cases on California’s roads.
-We understand that dealing with car repairs after an accident can be frustrating and time-consuming.
-That’s why we allow you to focus on your recovery while we skillfully navigate the legal intricacies on your behalf.
+Our accident lawyers understand that dealing with car repairs after an accident can be frustrating and time-consuming.
+That’s why we handle the legal aspects of your case, to help you focus on your well-being.

-With decades of unparalleled expertise, we stand by your side in resolving post-accident issues and determining the appropriate legal action.
-Our remarkable track record of recovering over $500 Million in client compensation is a testament to our legal prowess.
+With decades of combined experience, we can stand by your side in resolving post-accident issues and determining the appropriate legal action.
 We can help you identify who should be responsible for paying for your car repair, among other things.
-Whether speaking to insurance companies or ensuring timely repairs, our car accident claim lawyers are here to help you with the process and get you back on the road as soon as possible.
+Whether speaking to insurance companies or pursuing timely repairs, our car accident claim lawyers are here to help you with the process.

-We proudly extend our services to numerous locations across California, including Los Angeles, Sacramento, San Francisco, Riverside, Orange County, San Jose, San Diego, Anaheim, Bakersfield, Frazier Park, Fremont, Fresno, Glendale, Gustine, Oceanside, Santa Ana, San Bernardino, San Luis Obispo, Santa Rosa, Tehachapi, and Visalia.
-Our dedicated team of personal injury lawyers is available to serve you around the clock, ensuring we are there when you need us.
+We represent clients from Los Angeles, Sacramento, San Francisco, Riverside, Orange County, San Jose, San Diego, Anaheim, Bakersfield, Frazier Park, Fremont, Fresno, Glendale, Gustine, Oceanside, Santa Ana, San Bernardino, San Luis Obispo, Santa Rosa, Tehachapi, Visalia, and the rest of California.
+Our dedicated team of personal injury lawyers is here to offer you legal assistance.